 In standard mathematical notation, and in Excel and most other analytic software, the natural logarithm function is written as LN, while LOG often stands for the base-10 logarithm.
 For example, in Excel the expression LN(X) is the natural log of X, and EXP(X) is the exponential function of X, so EXP(LN(X)) = X and LN(EXP(X)) = X. This means that the EXP function can be used to convert logged forecasts back into real-units forecasts.
 In Statgraphics, alas, the function that is called LOG is the natural log, while the base10 logarithm function is LOG10.
 In the remainder of this section (and elsewhere on the site), both LOG and LN will be used to refer to the natural log function, for compatibility between Statgraphics notation and standard math/Excel notation.
 Also, the symbol “≈” means approximately equal, with the approximation being more accurate in relative terms for smaller absolute values, as shown in the table below.

-The natural logarithm and its base number e have some magical properties, which you may remember from calculus.
-For example, the function eX is its own derivative, and the derivative of LN(X) is 1/X. But for purposes of business analysis, its great advantage is that small changes in the natural log of a variable are directly interpretable as percentage changes in the original variable, to a very close approximation.
+Change in natural log ≈ percentage change: The natural logarithm and its base number e have some magical properties, which you may remember from calculus (and which you may have hoped you would never meet again).
+For example, the function eX is its own derivative, and the derivative of LN(X) is 1/X. But for purposes of business analysis, its great advantage is that small changes in the natural log of a variable are directly interpretable as percentage changes, to a very close approximation.
 The reason for this is that the graph of Y = LN(X) passes through the point (1, 0) and has a slope of 1 there, so it is tangent to the straight line whose equation is Y = X-1 (the dashed line in the plot below):